ionic-team/ionic-docs/docs/api/item.md

 ### Supporting Visuals

 These are decorative icons or other adornments for an item.
+Common examples of supporting visuals are [Avatars](./avatar), [Icons](./icon), and [Thumbnails](./thumbnail).
 Since this content is not required to understand the intent of the row, it is typically hidden from screen readers using `aria-hidden="true"`.

-In the example below, we are creating a list with several decorative icons.
-Since the icons are decorative, they all have `aria-hidden="true"`.
+In the example below, we are creating two lists with supporting visuals.
+The first list uses icons, and the second list uses avatars.
+The visuals are decorative, so they all have `aria-hidden="true"`.
 Additionally, they are presented consistently in the `start` slot.

 import SupportingVisuals from '@site/static/usage/v7/item/content-types/supporting-visuals/index.md';